MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-documents/get-document-list/get-document-list.md

 ---
 title: Retrieve documents
-Description: Retrieve a list of documents using the MicroStrategy REST API.
+Description: Retrieve a list of documents using the Strategy REST API.
 ---

 <Available since="2021 Update 10" />

-This workflow sample demonstrates how to retrieve a list of documents using the MicroStrategy REST API.
+This workflow sample demonstrates how to retrieve a list of documents using the Strategy REST API.

 :::info